Kotxe/Kotxe/README.md

 - Real name is Anastasia, if you want to know
 - I love music and games)
 - You can refer to me as he or she, I don't mind
-- I speak Russian and English freely;)
+- I speak Russian and English fluently, currently learning other languages;)

 Right now I'm studying such languages as:
                                          Python